-Note: If in the previous step you installed Klever package with the -e argument, then you should use it here as well (i.e. execute pip install -e ".[openstack]").
+Note: If in the previous step you installed Klever package with the -e argument, then you should use it here as well (i.e. execute pip install -r requirements-openstack.txt -e ".[openstack]").

 Supported Options

 OpenStack Deployment supports 2 kinds of entities: